python/cpython/Doc/c-api/method.rst

 .. index:: object: method

 Methods are bound function objects.
-Methods are always bound to an instance of an user-defined class.
+Methods are always bound to an instance of a user-defined class.
 Unbound methods (methods bound to a class object) are no longer available.